fishjam-dev/membrane_rtc_engine/guides/tracing.md

 # Metrics

-RTC Engine uses [`membrane_opentelemetry`](https://github.com/membraneframework/membrane_opentelemetry) to create OpenTelemetry traces and spans describing flow of operations in it.
+RTC Engine uses [`membrane_opentelemetry`](https://github.com/membraneframework/membrane_opentelemetry) to generate OpenTelemetry traces and spans.
-To enable generating spans, you have to put line
+To enable it, you have to put line
 ```elixir
 config :membrane_opentelemetry, enabled: true
 ```